seanwarren/bioimageconvert/README.txt

 -mirror               - mirror the image horizontally

+-mosaic               - compose an image from aligned tiles, ex: -mosaic 512,20,11 Arguments are defined as SZ,NX,NY where:
+    SZ: defines the size of the tile in pixels with width equal to height NX - number of tile images in X direction    NY - number of tile images in Y direction

 -multi                - creates a multi-paged image if possible (TIFF,AVI), enabled by default

 -negative             - returns negative of input image

--no-overlap           - Skips frames that overlap with the previous non-overlapping frame, ex: -no-overlap 5 argument defines maximum allowed overlap in , in the example it is 5
+-no-overlap           - Skips frames that overlap with the previous non-overlapping frame, ex: -no-overlap 5 argument defines maximum allowed overlap in %, in the example it is 5%

 -norm                 - normalize input into 8 bits output